covid-19-impact-lab/liss-questionnaires/docs/source/wave-1/english/Policy/SubjectiveEffectivenessofPolicies.rst

        not effective at all, hardly effective, somewhat effective, effective, very effective :raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`,:raw-html:`&#10063;`

-How effective do you think is it to enact a curfew (except on grocery shopping and necessary medical procedures) on everyone except for people in critical professions to fight the spread of coronavirus?
+How effective do you think is it to enact a curfew (except on grocery shopping and necessary medical procedures) on everyone except for people in critical professions to fight the spread of coronavirus?; *Variable:* ``effect_curfew_non_crucial``

 .. csv-table::